three-bedroom-apartment/TBA/src/blog/post-3.md

 date: 2023-09-09 10:34:03
 ---

-Nice hotel
+hotel dinner with firends
-Exposed concrete all over
+bad vibes.
 Decide to not talk politics anymore
 Instead get into website logos